isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 as well as lines that only act as helpers) the areas scored out are then painted, though not necessarily in the order the specification asks for.
-Finally, if the flag calls for it, devices are attached to the specified anchor points, completing the banner.
+Next, if the flag calls for it, devices are attached to the specified anchor points, completing the banner.

 The banner and any plates are partially prefabricated;